 Step 2 | Mix all the dredge ingredients in a large mixing bowl.
 Pull the chicken thighs from the brine and into the flour mixture, coat every nook and cranny.
 Then let rest on a baking sheet while waiting to fry.

-Step 1 | whisk together all the dry ingredients for the biscuits, then add in the grated butter.
+Step 1 | Whisk together all the dry ingredients for the biscuits, then add in the grated butter.

 Step 2 | Stir in your wet ingredients with a silicone spatula until it is well absorbed and the dough is kinda shaggy looking.